 Positive Prayer vs. Negative Prayer

 Just as there is no “right” time or place to pray, there is no proper form prayer needs to take.
-Prayer can be an expression of gratitude, a plea for help, a moment of reflection—the possibilities are truly limitless.
+Prayer can be an expression of gratitude, a plea for help, a moment of reflection—the possibilities are limitless.
 One important discovery in the study of prayer’s health benefits, however, is the difference between positive and negative prayer.
-In the same study of patients living with chronic pain, it was found that those who used prayer in a positive way—to find strength and comfort—fared better than those who used it in a negative way, expressing feelings of abandonment or resentment of their higher power.
+The same study of patients living with chronic pain found that those who used prayer in a positive way—to find strength and comfort—fared better than those who used it in a negative way, expressing feelings of abandonment or resentment of their higher power.
 This suggests that while there may not be a correct way to pray, the health benefits of prayer improve with a positive focus.